Professor Sir Cary Cooper

 ‘Practical tips for keeping fit at work’.

 As a health and fitness professional, Jo sees the positive impact Workplace Wellbeing Programmes can have not only on health, but on energy levels, focus, drive and productivity too.
-It’s too easy it is for people to slip into bad habits with food and a lack of physical activity, let alone exercise.
 A healthy workforce brings with it many benefits, including higher productivity, better engagement, and better quality customer service.
-Jo will take us through the danger signs, and demonstrate some simple office-based exercises you can do right away.
+Joe will take us through the danger signs, and demonstrate some simple morning stretches and office-based exercises you can do right away.

 ‘Fresh Air coaching’.